vcsjones/AzureSignTool/README.md

 * `--skip-signed` [short: `-s`, required: no]: If a file is already signed it will be skipped, rather than replacing the existing signature.

-* `--append-signature` [short: `-as`, required: no]: If a file is already signed it will append the signature, just sign otherwise.
-It has no effect when used with `--skip-signed`
+* `--append-signature` [short: `-as`, required: no]: If '.exe' or '.dll' file is already signed it will append the signature, just sign otherwise.
+	It has no effect when used with `--skip-signed` or not '.exe' and not '.dll' files.

 ### Advanced